AditLuthra/MakrCave-AI/replit.md

 # System Architecture

-## Frontend Architecture
+## Frontend Architecture (Next.js + React)
-The frontend is built using **React 18** with **TypeScript** and follows a component-based architecture:
+The frontend is built using **Next.js 14** with **React 18** and TypeScript:
-- **Routing**: Uses Wouter for lightweight client-side routing with pages for home, locations listing, location details, and about
-- **State Management**: Leverages React Query (TanStack Query) for server state management and caching
+- **Framework**: Next.js 14 with App Router for modern React development
+- **Authentication**: Keycloak integration for enterprise SSO and role-based access
-- **UI Framework**: Implements shadcn/ui component library built on Radix UI primitives for accessible, customizable components
+- **UI Framework**: Radix UI primitives with custom component library
-- **Styling**: Uses Tailwind CSS with custom design tokens and CSS variables for theming
+- **Styling**: Tailwind CSS with custom design system and dark mode support
+- **State Management**: React Context API with providers for auth, notifications, and features
-- **Build Tool**: Vite for fast development and optimized production builds
+- **Build Tools**: Hybrid Next.js/Vite configuration for development flexibility

-## Backend Architecture
+## Backend Architecture (FastAPI + Python)
-The server follows a **RESTful API** architecture using Express.js:
+The server follows a **microservices-ready architecture** using FastAPI:
-- **Framework**: Express.js with TypeScript for type safety
+- **Framework**: FastAPI with Pydantic for API validation and OpenAPI documentation
-- **Route Structure**: Organized route handlers in separate modules with clear endpoint definitions
-- **Data Layer**: Abstracted storage interface (IStorage) allowing for different implementations
+- **Authentication**: JWT-based authentication with Keycloak integration
-- **Current Implementation**: In-memory storage with sample data for development
+- **Database**: PostgreSQL with SQLAlchemy ORM for data persistence
-- **Middleware**: Custom logging middleware for API request monitoring
+- **Security**: Comprehensive middleware for rate limiting, input validation, and CORS
+- **Multi-tenancy**: Makerspace-isolated data access with role-based permissions

 ## Data Storage Solutions
 **Database Schema** (Drizzle ORM with PostgreSQL):